Oxfordshire County Council are spinning the road safety stats again

 You can’t compare Oxfordshire to a thing that contains Oxfordshire

-As much as OCC would like to declare independence, Oxfordshire isn’t a neighbour of Thames Valley.
-Oxfordshire is still in Thames Valley.
-It makes up about a third of it.
-The press release is comparing a county to an that includes itself, recorded by the same police force, on the same recently-changed system.
+As much as OCC would like to declare independence, Oxfordshire isn’t a neighbour of Thames Valley, it makes up about a third of it.
+The press release is comparing a county to an area that includes itself, recorded by the same police force, on the same recently-changed system.

 If you do the only comparison that actually makes sense – Oxfordshire versus the rest of Thames Valley – the rest of the patch goes from 344 to 510 KSI in a single year.
 That’s a 48 % jump.
 Nobody sane believes the roads of Berkshire and Buckinghamshire became 48% more dangerous in twelve months.
 It’s the recording change (see note 8, again) warping the figures.